2do2go/esencia/README.md

 ## Controller

 Controller in Esencia is using for preparing data and build chain of views in depends of url.
 Controller have multiple stage workflow.
-By default when controller is processed in case of url mathcing there are next stages:
+By default when controller is processed in case of url matching there are next stages:

 `prepare` -> `view` -> `render`

-If controller is already prepared and contorller's view is initialized than processing of controller has only one stage:
+If controller is already prepared and contorller's view is attached than processing of controller has only one stage:

 `renderOnly`